SSyncropel Docs

 Your instance can already use a model out of the box

-A fresh instance ships with managed model access built in.
-The conversational agent and work loops work immediately after spl init — you do not have to configure a provider or supply an API key just to get the assistant responding.
+A fresh instance ships with managed model access built in — you do not have to supply a provider API key just to get the assistant responding.
+Setting a provider key in [intelligence] is an optional override, for when you want to use your own account or a specific model.

 Editing config.toml by hand is supported.
 Changes take effect on the next instance start.
 For runtime config (routing rules, fold rules, permissions, embedding providers), use spl config … commands instead — those changes hot-reload without a restart.